 Mali, Crossing of cattle

 Diafarabe in Mali has gained fame for its annual event where thousands of cattle herds are driven across the Niger river to greener pastures south of the river.
 This event usually occurs in late December or early August.
-The exact date for this ritual depends on the water levels, when levels are just perfect for cows to cross the villagers arrange for a welcome celebration for the Fula herders.
-The crossing of herds is more significant to herd boys and their families as it signals time for reunion.
+The exact date for this ritual depends on the water levels when levels are just perfect for cows to cross the villagers arrange for a welcome celebration for the Fula herders.
+The crossing of herds is more significant to herd boys and their families as it signals time for the reunion.
 The ceremonial arrival of Fula herders culminates with a competition where locals select the finest fattest cow.

 The Pan-African Historical Theatre Festival commonly as Panafest is a biennial event held in Ghana meant to further Pan-Africanism and the development of African continent and the diaspora.
 This is perhaps the only cultural event that aims to celebrate all African traditions in one setting and ensure that African history is preserved and represented in the most accurate way among its objectives.
 The festival has a range of activities from emancipation day commemoration to musical performances.
 If you want to experience this fascinating festival be sure to have your flight to Ghana booked for the last week of July.